Aaquib111/Aaquib111/README.md

 - 🔭 I’m looking to solve real world issues using technology.
   - Currently, I am working on a paper with the Montefiore-Einstein Radiology Lab in NYC on predicting breast cancer chemotherapy response using AI to maximize survival rates and     save lives.
 The paper is pending publishment.
   - I am also working on classifying tumor origin in patients with Carcinoma of Unknown Primary (metastasized cancer with unknown origin) to hasten time to devise a cancer             treatment.
-  - I hope to, one day, have these technologies be used clinically, potentially saving hundreds of thousands of lives annually!
+  - I hope to one day have these technologies be used clinically, potentially saving hundreds of thousands of lives annually!
   - In addition to my research on cancer, I also love using technology to solve accessibility issues.
-Check out my GitHub repos on my work in creating technologies for individuals     with autism spectrum disorder (ASD)!
+Check out my work on creating a [personal-distance-monitor](https://github.com/Aaquib111/personal-distance-monitor) to help individuals with autism spectrum disorder with learning social distancing, and my work on [creating a device to manage the stress levels](https://github.com/Aaquib111/asd-stress-level-management) of students with autism spectrum disorder!
 <!--- 🌱 I’m currently learning more on deep learning using CNNs to web design using React and Djag-->

 - 🤔 I’m looking for more opportunities to utilize my skills to bring technologies to life!